Proposals for a European Super League in association football: Beginnings

 Although the European Champions Cup was regarded as the most prestigious, as its title holders were paired with their South American counterparts in the Intercontinental Cup for the inter-club world title and the UEFA Cup was the tournament that gained the most commercial revenue and the highest TV share, as well as described as the most difficult European competition to win due its unpredictability, its contestants' level and having different winning teams each season; the general level of the three competitions was even.
 Additionally, the European Champions Cup winners faced with the Cup Winners' Cup winners for the then-two-legged UEFA Super Cup.

-Unlike the Champions League and the UEFA Cup, the Cup Winners' Cup did not take into account the clubs' results in the national league tournaments, so it eventually allowed the participation of clubs from the second division championships, if they won the title in the national association cups, and even those that even reached the final in that competitions if the cup winner also won the league title and entered the Champions League.
+Unlike the European Champions Cup and the UEFA Cup, the Cup Winners' Cup did not take into account the clubs' results in the national top league, so it eventually allowed the participation of clubs from lower division leagues should they won the national association cups; they could even qualify by just advancing to the final in the national association cups should the opponent had won the league title and entered the European Champions Cup.

 Georges UEFA presidency (1983–1990)

-In 1987 then Milan AC owner Silvio Berlusconi, Real Madrid president Ramón Mendoza and Glasgow Rangers secretary Campbell Ogilvie retained the European Champions Cup format "obsolete" and proposed to UEFA, led by its president Jacques Georges, to create a new competition with a single round-robin format –dubbed the "Super League"– that would be more attractive for international television broadcasters, would be able to allow the contestant teams to earn more income, and would give them more possibilities to progress through it for "economical and management guarantees".
+In 1987, then AC Milan owner Silvio Berlusconi, Real Madrid president Ramón Mendoza and Glasgow Rangers secretary Campbell Ogilvie concluded the European Champions Cup format "obsolete" and proposed to UEFA, led by its president Jacques Georges, to create a new competition with a single round-robin format –dubbed the "Super League"– that would be more attractive for international television broadcasters, would be able to allow the contestant teams to earn more income, and would give them more possibilities to progress through it for "economical and management guarantees".
 It would run parallel to the then three European competitions since the 1991–92 season.
 In 1990, Mendoza officially presented the project to the confederation and, according to an article published by Scotland on Sunday, UEFA was to agree with it after reach a deal with Bayern Munich, Madrid and Milan, among other clubs; but the confederation rejected that project in 1991 and, after being punished in economic terms, Berlusconi and Mendoza and announced sporting sanctions sine die for both clubs, reformed the competition introducing a group stage in that season, increasing the overall number of matches, and rebranding it as the UEFA Champions League in 1992 for commercial and media purposes.
-Despite that reform, the dissolutions of Soviet Union and Czechoslovakia as well as the breakup of Yugoslavia between 1991 and 1993 drastically affected the sporting level in all these countries, significantly increasing the number of clubs involved in international competitions – representing up to 22 of its former constituent states –, although all of them with a lower sporting level than that shown by Eastern European clubs until the early 1990s, which meant that their play-offs against teams from more powerful leagues generated lesser expectation from fans and media, with audiences for the UEFA competitions, as a consequence, significantly decreasing.
+Despite that reform, the dissolutions of the Soviet Union and Czechoslovakia as well as the breakup of Yugoslavia between 1991 and 1993 drastically affected the sporting level in all these countries, significantly increasing the number of clubs involved in international competitions – representing up to 22 of its former constituent states – although all of them with a lower sporting level than that shown by Eastern European clubs until the early 1990s, which meant that their play-offs against teams from more powerful leagues generated lesser expectation from fans and media, with audiences for the UEFA competitions, as a consequence, significantly decreasing.